-Its distinctive heart shape, single leaf makes it one of the most sought after houseplants.
+Its distinctive heart shape and single leaf make it one of the most sought-after houseplants.

-This plant is native to south-east Asia, specifically in Thailand, Cambodia, Laos, and Vietnam.
+This plant is native to Southeast Asia, specifically Thailand, Cambodia, Laos, and Vietnam.

 Hoya Kerrii ‘Variegata’ is a variety with variegated leaves.